basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

         option endpoint_host 'your_publicIP_or name'
         option persistent_keepalive '25'
 ```
 If you want to add more peers, then each peer must have a unique IP-address; So the next peer could have address `10.0.0.03/32`.
+After you added a new client following the above procedure, and assigning a unique IP-address, you have to restart the network `/etc/init.d/network restart`, then activate the connection at the client, and chec on openwrt via `wg` whether you see the newly added client.

 Note: /32 indicates exactly one IP-address (/24 indicates a range of 255 IP addresses)